New Grad RN Resume Examples & Writing Tips

 How to write a new grad registered nurse resume

 Landing a job as a new grad registered nurse isn’t easy.
-The healthcare industry has stringent hiring standards because people’s lives often depend on the competent (and qualified) care of medical professionals.
+The healthcare industry has strict hiring standards because of the importance of high-quality, comprehensive care to patient wellbeing and recovery.

 Also, remember to add nursing internships and resident experiences to your resume to demonstrate your competencies more clearly.